Doelfke/nba-ai/README.md

 ### `/historical-data`

-Fetches and stores historical NBA game data (2024-2025 seasons) from the NBA API.
+Fetches and stores historical NBA game data from the NBA API.
 Outputs JSON files used for vectorization.

 ### `/upcoming-data`

-Fetches upcoming/scheduled NBA games from the NBA API.
-Outputs JSON files for upcoming game information.
+Fetches upcoming NBA games from the NBA API and player injury data from ESPN.
+Outputs a JSON file.

 ### `/vectorize-data`